malikastudio/barakah/README.md

 Welcome to the **Barakah Library for Social Good** — an open-source, digitally organized private library focused on collecting, cataloging, and sharing books that foster **social impact**, **communal understanding**, and **personal growth**.

-This project is a labor of love for readers, educators, community leaders, and lifelong learners who believe that knowledge is a tool for transformation.
-Our goal is to make it easier to discover and access books that inspire action, empathy, and equity.

----

 ## 📚 About the Project

 This GitHub repository serves as both a **living catalog** and a **development hub** for a curated digital library.
 It is organized around themes such as: